YefengHan/hello-world/README.md

 Just another reposity

 Hi newflesh!
-GitHub here, I like Node.js and Coffeescript.
+GitHub here, this is my first programming in GitHub！